raganwald-deprecated/homoiconic/2012/08/method-decorators-and-combinators-in-coffeescript.md

 [pyd]: http://en.wikipedia.org/wiki/Python_syntax_and_semantics#Decorators "Python Method Decorators"

-CoffeeScript doesn't provide such a mechanism, because you don't need one in JavaScript.
+CoffeeScript doesn't provide a similar annotation mechanism, because you don't need one in JavaScript.
 Unlike Ruby, there is no distinction between methods and functions.
 Furthermore, there is no 'magic' syntax for declaring a method.
 No `def` keyword, nothing.
 Methods are object and prototype properties that happen to be functions.
 And in CoffeeScript, we can provide any expression for a method body, it doesn't have to be a function literal.

 Let's create our own method decorators `withPermissionTo` and `debugEntryAndExit`.
 They will return functions that take a method's body (a function) and return a decorated method.
 We'll make sure `this` is set correctly: